patobottos/wordle/README.md

 ## Usage

-To play the Wordle App online, simply visit [your-app-url] in your web browser.
+To play the Wordle App online, simply visit [wordle-adventure.vercel.app](https://wordle-adventure.vercel.app/) in your web browser.
 No installation is required, and you can start playing right away.

 ## Features